EvaMaeRey/evamaerey/content/post/2020-03-06-flipbooks-and-flipbookr.md

 ### Sept 24, 2018

-Emi sends us to partial automation, she'd already worked out with a then-secret-and-possibly-dangerous knitr function knitr:::knit_code$get(), and even [blogged](https://emitanaka.rbind.io/post/knitr-knitr-code/) about days before.
+Emi sent us a link to her [blog post](https://emitanaka.rbind.io/post/knitr-knitr-code/) --- she'd already worked out partial automation with a then-secret-and-possibly-dangerous knitr function knitr:::knit_code$get().

 She quoted Yihui Xie in her post:

 > There was only one thing upon which I hesitated when deciding whether I should give users the access.
 That is knitr:::knit_code.
 Here the triple-colon is obviously a danger sign.
 When you can even modify the content of a code chunk, I have no idea what can happen.
 Evil or creative?
 I’ll leave it to you to think about.

-I'm so happy that he didn't let the hesitations get in the way!
-And Emi expressed her motivations as coming from exactly the same frustrations that I'd experienced when I tried to "flipbook" the initial 25 line ggplot2 pipeline.
+I'm so happy that Yihui didn't let the hesitations get in the way!

+And Emi expressed her motivations as coming from exactly the same frustrations that I'd experienced when I tried to "flipbook" the initial 25 line ggplot2 pipeline:

 > The slide was made using xaringan and the incremental reveal was made by copying and pasting the slide multiple times, deleting lines and then adding highlight to the right line.
 It did the job but this was far from ideal especially when I decided to change the order of the line so that theme_bw appears last.